Edo 2024: I'll replicate Oshiomhole's performance if elected governor - Okpenholo

 Okpenholo’s name has been among the frontline aspirants and he is also the Chairman, Senate Committee on Public Procurement.

-He made the promise when he formally declared his intention to vie for the number plum seat of the state at his Uwessan Irru, ward in Esan Central Local Government Area of Edo state was received by party leaders and large crowd of supporters.
+He made the promise when he formally declared his intention to vie for the number one plum seat of the state at his Uwessan Irru, ward in Esan Central Local Government Area of Edo state.
+He was received by party leaders and a large crowd of supporters.

-While describing Oshiomhole as his leader, Okpenholo lamented that since he left office in 2016, Edo state has not progressed in all sectors and promised to bring back the glory days where Edo state was a construction sites .
+While describing Oshiomhole as his leader, Okpenholo lamented that since he left office in 2016, Edo state has not progressed in all sectors and promised to bring back the glory days when Edo state was a construction site.

 He said “Edo is set for greatness again and it is time to repair Edo and make a change so that Edo can regain its lost glory.
 If you look at development in Edo it stopped during the time of Adams Oshiomhole’s regime.
 But I can assure you that with me in Osadebey Avenue, a lot of changes will come and I’m going to make Edo a beautiful city.
 We are going to use Edo money to develop the state of our dream our dream